MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/install-and-configure.md

 ## Step 7: Set up reference tables list

 The canvas application feeds the data on Dataverse to work.
 It needs a *reference tables list* to have the correct information.
-All this information will be populated using the model-driven app.
+All this information is populated using the model-driven app.

 To configure the app, open your environment and go to your model-driven app labeled *Onboarding Buddy Admin*.